chuck-r/proton-strftime/README.md

 -----

-# Without Steam: The Easy Way
+# The Easy Way: Without Steam

 I have provided a [script](https://raw.githubusercontent.com/chuck-r/proton-strftime/proton-4.11-strftime/extra/RunESO.sh) in the `extra` folder in this repository.
 It automates the process of downloading proton-strftime, seting up a prefix, running the game, and updating